-However my Mum and Dad loved it here and would visit at least once per month.
+However, my Mum and Dad loved it here and would visit at least once per month.
 And as I’d offered to go out for dinner with my mum as a treat for her, before I knew it she’d booked up a table for two.

 The Days of the Raj

 The restaurant is located between Gosforth Academy and the American Golf.
-It has a handful of parking spaces at the front and a few more round the back.
+It has a handful of parking spaces at the front and a few more around the back.
 Although the ones at the front are painted a little tightly together, so I’d prefer to park it in the rear.
 Upstairs you’ll find the bar area and restaurant.
 It is a very open sizeable space and quite deceiving from the outside and entranceway.

-My Mum has a habit of going out for a meal and being back into the house with in one hour, so I was desperate to try and break this routine.
+My Mum has a habit of going out for a meal and being back into the house within one hour, so I was desperate to try and break this routine.
 She is stuck in her ways, but I needed to try my best.